smgutstein/DNN_Expts/make_datasets/README.txt

 python make_trgt_dataloaders.py ./local_cfg/make_cifar100_spc_training_sets_0.cfg

-This is thesame cfg file as used before.
+This is the same cfg file as used before.
 Possibly, make_spc_training_sets and make_trgt_dataloaders should be combined.